SheCodesAustralia/workshopcontent/content/django_WIP/bakery_app/01_your_first_django_project/01_your_first_django_project.md

 # Your first Django project!

-The first step is to create our **{{website_name}}** app is to start a new Django project.
+The first step is to create our Bakery Finder app is to start a new Django project.
 Basically, this means that we'll run some scripts provided by Django that will create the skeleton of a Django project for us.
 This is just a bunch of directories and files that we will use later.

 The names of some files and directories are very important for Django.
 You should not rename the files that we are about to create.
 Moving them to a different place is also not a good idea.
 Django needs to maintain a certain structure to be able to find important things.